Welcome to the Edward Pauling's Governing Body.

 'A smooth sea, never made a skilled sailor.' - Franklin D. Roosevelt.

-Mr Peter Tyndale, Vice Chair
+Mr Peter Tyndale, Vice Chair (Health & Safety Governor)

 I am Peter Tyndale Vice Chair of Governors and joined the governing board in 2015.
 I’m passionate about ensuring that all of the children at the school have the opportunity to be the very best versions of themselves through great education.